Appetizers

 Sourcing Tips

-1. As the proud owner of Hackamore Ranch, I obviously have a preference for the beef we raise on our small family-run ranch.
+• As the proud owner of Hackamore Ranch, I of course have a preference for the beef we raise on our small family-run ranch.
 Our cattle graze freely on open pasture, without antibiotics, hormones, or additives — just clean, natural feed and plenty of sunshine.
 That care gives the beef its deep, rich flavor and tender texture, which makes all the difference in these meatballs.

 Instructions